 Neuroscience research suggests the most effective way to learn involves a mix of short frequent sessions spaced apart.
 The brain encodes memory more effectively and deeply when it handles little chunks with a rest in between.

 Unfortunately this type of learning is used very little in schools because it is difficult to establish with a large class and doesn’t tend to fit in well with school timetables.
 However, learning in small chunks is ideal for the home.
 It is not about keeping children working for a long time because that doesn’t assist deep learning.
-It’s about the benefits obtained from short bursts every day over a year (45 weeks, taking out some holiday time).
+It’s about the benefits obtained from short bursts every day over roughly a year (41 weeks, taking out some holiday time).

 Wherever you live in the UK, not only will this work assist your child with their SATs, it will also help them to push for the higher sets once they get to secondary school.